KAPIHAN Network Operating GuidelinesHere are the KAPIHAN Network Operating Guidelines for stations and node or repeater operators.

 - Repeaters are welcome to join the network, however please notify N6DOZ Rudy.
 Just like any stations, the repeater, its owner and users are bound by above guidelines.

-The KAPIHAN Network is a nonprofit independent system which is not affiliated with any clubs or organizations.
-It does not cater to one or many individuals, group or groups, race, creed or religion, but serve as a worldwide multimode network for use by all licensed amateur radio operators.
+The KAPIHAN Network is a nonprofit independent system, created and administered by N6DOZ Rudy of the KAPIHAN Network group with the callsign KN6SF.
+The network does not cater to one or many individuals, group or groups, race, creed or religion, but serve as a worldwide multimode network for use by all licensed amateur radio operators.
 By using the KAPIHAN Network or joining the Facebook group, you are agreeing to, and are bound by the posted guidelines.
+However, as with any other free service, the KAPIHAN Network reserve the right to not extend its services to groups or individuals detrimental to the enjoyment of the KAPIHAN Network community.

 * FCC Part 97.113